una/personal-goals/happy-moments/2016_happy-moments.md

 12/27/2016
 ---
 I went to a Hannukah party today where Tracy was making latkes and I saw a bunch of people in NY that I hadn't seen yet who are in tech and it was super cozy and very cute and I drank way too much wine and then after went and got drinks with someone and has a great time till 2 AM and this is too long but it was a really fun night :)

+12/28/2016
+---
+I did a lot of reflecting today and came up with some 25-days projects for 2017.
+I love the end of the year because it means a lot of reflection, and I love getting sentimental :) Here's to a better year in 2017.

+12/29/2016
+---
+We moved in today!!!
+It was a hectic day of Ikea, sorting out some logistics, and starting to furnish our place.
+I love the Smith Street apartment :) and can't wait to fully move in.

+12/30/2016
+---
+I took the bus home today, and right after I got home met up with Liza for our annual lady-date.
+She brought my bridesmaids dress and we got sushi and drank wine and it was great :) I love this tradition.

+12/31/2016
+---
+Happy New Year!
+I started the morning with Amanda fixing my hair (OMG its so fabulous now I love it!
+Like, so much I keep taking photos and telling people how much I love it).
+Then, as always, we had all of the cousins come over and had way too much food and opened presents and played games (like Hungry Hungry Hippos).
+This is the best holiday hands down.